The Space Between Knowing and Doing — From Curiosity to Career

 That day at NIDA became a turning point.
 It taught me how leadership grows through vulnerability, and systems are not just productivity tools—they’re reflections of our identity.

-Months later, I took a week of leave from my job in UNSW Admissions to look for a graduate role.
-On the first morning, a recruiter called about an AI internship.
-The next day, the CEO of Makinex Construction Products called me directly.
+Months later, I took a week of leave from my job in UNSW Admissions in a panic to find a graduate role (I hadn’t applied at all except 2 or 3 autofilled linkedin ones).
+The first morning, a recruiter called with questions about AI and information about a ‘1 day per week AI internship’.
+The next day, the CEO of the company called me directly to ask further questions and set up an interview.

-I delivered the pitch in their boardroom and walked out with a job offer—not as an intern, but as their Digital Transformation Consultant.
+I walked out with a job offer—not as an intern, but as their Digital Transformation Consultant.

 It was surreal.
-Months earlier I had been reading KPMG’s Futuresphere Report, admiring the authors and wishing I could work in a space like that.
+Weeks earlier I had been reading KPMG’s Futuresphere Report, admiring the growth of game-changing technologies to accelerate the future of businesses.
 Now I was designing AI strategy, conducting systems audits, building custom GPT agents, and training an entire company on AI literacy.

 That role taught me: technology is only half the story.
 The other half is clarity—the human ability to think, adapt, and lead with intention.

 UNSW’s culture turned “Why not?
 Try it?” into my mantra.
-Whether through EDI workshops, Business School sessions, or casual chats with lecturers, people treated my rough ideas like prototypes ready to test.
+Whether through EDI workshops, WIL(work-integrated learning), Business School sessions, or casual chats with lecturers & tutors, there was an environment facilitating for growth through experience.

-MindVault is the intersection of everything I’ve learned—AI, self-design, psychology, and systems thinking.
+Then I built MindVault, the intersection of all these things I learnt — AI, self-design, psychology, and systems thinking.

-At the center is one guiding principle: Debunk the noise.
+At the centre is one guiding principle: Debunk the noise.
 Demystify the tools.
 Design with intention.